fsnader/documents-store/README.md

 This project includes both unit tests and integration tests to ensure the quality and functionality of the API.

 ### Unit Tests
 The DocumentsStore.UnitTests project contains a suite of unit tests for testing the individual components of the API.
 These tests are designed to test the logic of the code in isolation, without relying on external dependencies.
-The tests are written using xUnit and Moq.AutoMock and can be run from Visual Studio or using the command line.
+The tests are written using xUnit and can be run from Visual Studio or using the command line.

 ### Integration Tests
 The DocumentsStore.IntegrationTests project contains a suite of integration tests for testing the API endpoints.
 These tests are designed to test the functionality of the API as a whole, including its interactions with external dependencies such as databases and other APIs.
-The tests are written using xUnit and Microsoft.AspNetCore.TestHost and can be run from Visual Studio or using the command line.
+The tests are written using xUnit and can be run from Visual Studio or using the command line.